Updated June 2026

 - Keep your back straight and contract your abdominals.

-- Hold the position for the allotted amount of time, gradually lengthening it over time.
+- Hold the position for the allotted time, gradually lengthening it as you progress.

 - Put your attention on breathing and holding a steady position.